Dragon Quest: Sales

-As of March 2022, the Dragon Quest series has sold over 85 million copies worldwide.
+As of March 2022, the Dragon Quest series had sold over 85 million copies worldwide.
+This number grew to over 100 million by September 2026, including digital copies.
 Dragon Quest III set sales records in 1988 by selling 1.1 million game cartridges in Japan within a day and 3 million in a week, and it grossed within a month and by 1991.
 Dragon Quest IV in 1990 sold out 1.3 million copies within an hour, and Dragon Quest V sold over 1.3 million cartridges within a day.
 The series had sold 10 million copies by 1990, and 15 million units by 1993, with the Dragon Quest sequels having grossed several hundred million dollars each.
 As of 2007, all games in the main series, along with three spin-offs, had sold over a million copies each in Japan, with the highest-selling single release (not including remakes) being Dragon Quest VII which sold over four million copies.
 The remake of Dragon Quest VI sold 910,000 copies in Japan in the first four days after its release, an exceptional sales figure for a remake.